-For many years the start of a mene was marked by the successful throw of the jack, but with the 2016 version of the FIPJP rules, “A mene is considered to have started when the jack has been thrown regardless of the validity of the throw.”
+For many years the start of a mene was marked by the successful throw of the jack, but with the 2016 revision of the FIPJP rules, “A mene is considered to have started when the jack has been thrown regardless of the validity of the throw.”

 (1) The One-Minute Rule

 Article 21 contains the One-Minute Rule.